-There is no guarantee of a place being available, but places up to the Published Admission Number (PAN) during the normal round of admissions (i.e. the first round of offers published on 2nd March 2018) will be allocated to children in the following order, where they meet the necessary academic and eligibility entry requirements, assuming that an offer from a higher preference has not been made.
-Those with the highest scores in each category will be given highest priority for a place.
+Children with a Statement of Special Educational Needs or Education, Health and Care (EHC) Plan naming the school who meet the required standard for entry (Automatic Qualifying Score) must be admitted and this could reduce the number of places available.
+There is no guarantee of a place being available, but places up to the Published Admission Number (PAN) during the normal round of admissions (i.e. the first round of offers published on 1st March 2021) will be allocated in the following order, where children meet the necessary academic and eligibility entry requirements, assuming that an offer from a higher preference has not been made.